teimor/OpenCore_GA-H97-D3H_RX580/README.md

   - Set `ScanPolicy` to `983299` - for more information [Scanpolicy Docs][22]
 - `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`:
   - Remove `-v` from your config.plist
+- `NVRAM -> Add -> D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14 -> UIScale`:
+  - One-byte data defining boot.efi user interface scaling.
+Should be `01` for normal screens and `02` for HiDPI screens.
+(When using Dell P2418D set it to `02`)

 ----